davidmcclure/cleanconfig/README.md

 - `config_dirs` - A list of directories where SimpleConfig will looks for config files, from lowest to highest priority.

 - `schema` - A [Voluptuous](https://github.com/alecthomas/voluptuous) schema that specifies the structure of the final dictionary that should get parsed out of the config files.
-This serves as a canonical reference for what config values the project can use, and ensures that errors in incomplete / out-of-date config files get raised in an explicit way.
+This serves as a canonical reference for what config values the project can use, and ensures that errors in config files get surfaced in an explicit way.

 ```python
 from simpleconfig import SimpleConfig